Why Don’t You Have Standard Price Lists?

 A: I’m very glad you brought this up!
 Printing is a custom manufacturing business, meaning that every single item we produce in our plant or shop is made SPECIFICALLY for you.
 That makes every job unique, with its own set of specifications and variables.
 One could try to make the argument that a box of 500 full color business cards is the same as another, but I’d vociferously argue against that!

 Your job is completely distinctive.
 If you end up not liking your business cards, we can’t simply repack them and sell them to someone else, like a return at Walmart.
-Therefore every single job we handle at our Baltimore printing company is treated as if it’s one of a kind.
+Therefore, every single job we handle at our Baltimore printing company is treated as if it’s one of a kind.
+There are no standard price lists.

 Here are some variables that might change the price of your “simple” box of 500 business cards: